Welcome to terrapindream.

 I want to get this work out to anyone who might resonate, of course , but more specifically people who share my love of the strange inner landscape.

 I used to be a painter.
 When I discovered the computer as a tool in the mid-90s I latched on and haven't let go.
 It's as if the computer was made for me.
-I was floored by the freedom of it; the possibilies in working in series, to be able to instantly change a background color, to manipulate photos, to blend all my creative outlets in one unified arena.
+I was floored by the freedom of it; the possibilies for working in series, to be able to instantly change a background color, to manipulate photos, to blend all my creative outlets in one unified arena.

 In some sense I'm carrying on a tradition - a simple method of creating used by the Universe itself, which throws its "materials" together in countless arrangements and patterns.
 Eventually complexity and low entropy states appear.
 I make a chaos of changes on screen and watch for a transition to lower entropy.
 Ideally, the picture is finished somewhere in that transition space, before it becomes too ordered.
 It's a delicate balance between Apollo and Dionysus, Krishna and Shiva, Rocky and Bullwinkle.